MSP vs Break Fix

 - Developments in monitoring and automation software which makes it feasible for MSPs to provide a Best Practices approach.
 This best practice approach will be a consistent user experience across their client base.

-- Due to the MSP model, and MSPs being able to provide a broad range of IT services, from help desk to CIO services, the MSP has become the Technology Trusted Business Advisor to small and medium sized businesses.
+- Due to the managed service provider model, and MSPs being able to provide a broad range of managed IT services, from help desk to CIO services, the MSP has become the Technology Trusted Business Advisor to small and medium sized businesses.
 The MSP model provides a true relationship between business and technology provider.
 MSPs can provide a proactive preventative, long term planning approach to IT.

 Can your break fix guy do that?